omatvejev/depot/notes/notes_a.md

 * Creates a new rails application by the name depot
 > rails new depot

 * Generates the model, view, controller, and migration for our products table.
-To sum it up this command generates a ready to use code and a migration with the specified attributes.
+Essentially, this command generates a ready to use code and a migration with the specified attributes.
 > rails generate scaffold Product title:string description:text image_url:string price:decimal

 * Generating a Controller